kothihaaung/FlipCards/README.md

 ---

-## ✨ Key Features
+## ✨ Features

-### 🃏 Swipe to Learn
+- 🃏 **Interactive Flashcards** — Swipe left or right to navigate cards effortlessly.
-Flip through interactive flashcards to learn new words, kanji, or phrases effortlessly.
-Each card is designed for clarity and focus.

-### 🔊 Tap to Speak
-Tap any card or sentence to hear its pronunciation.
+- 🔊 **Built-in Pronunciation** — Tap on any card or sentence to hear native speech, even in silent mode.

-### 🌍 Multilingual Learning
-Supports Japanese, German, Thai, Korean, and more.
-Perfect for learners exploring multiple languages.
+- 🌍 **Multilingual Support** — Supports Japanese, Finnish, Thai, English, and more.

-### 🧠 Smart Layout
-FlipCards automatically adapts font sizes and layout for every screen size, ensuring a consistent learning experience on iPhone and iPad.

-### 🗣 Sample Sentences
-Each word includes sample sentences with **furigana** and **translations**.
+- 🧠 **Smart Layout** — Automatically adjusts font size and layout to fit any screen.
+- 🧩 **Dynamic Content** — Learn Kanji, vocabulary, and grammar with structured sample sentences.

 ---